5GCity/5GCity-AAA/README.md

 $ python main.py docker --start
 ```

+Once a message similar to **"Admin console listening on http://127.0.0.1:9990"** means the environment has started.

 To import keycloak realm

 ```
 $ python main.py keycloak --import_realm 5gcity
 ```

-Once the keycloack stars the admin console, message similar to "Admin console listening on http://127.0.0.1:9990" the
+Once the keycloack stars the admin console, message similar to **"Admin console listening on http://127.0.0.1:9990" the
-realm was imported and Ctrl+C can be pressed.
+realm was imported** and Ctrl+C can be pressed.

 To import Gravitee API